Key Documents You Need for Aadhaar Address Change When Renting

 Biometric scan needed

 Step 5: For any update, including address change, a biometric scan (fingerprints and iris scan) is usually taken to confirm your identity.
-This is a crucial security step to prevent unauthorised changes.
+This is a crucial security step to ensure authorised changes only.
 After the biometrics, you’ll receive an acknowledgement slip with the URN.
 Keep this slip safe for tracking your update status.

 Key Reminders for Your Update

-Updating your Aadhaar address is a fundamental step after moving, but the process doesn’t end with just submitting your application.
-There are a few critical reminders that can help prevent common pitfalls and ensure your new address is reflected correctly and promptly.
-Paying attention to these details can save you a lot of future headaches.
+Updating your Aadhaar address is a fundamental step after moving, but the process does not end with just submitting your application.
+There are a few critical reminders that can help avoid common errors and ensure your new address is reflected correctly and promptly.
+Paying attention to these details can prevent significant future complications.

 Thinking ahead about what might go wrong, or what you might need later, is a smart way to approach any official document update.
 Your Aadhaar is foundational, so its accuracy is paramount.